Yoav666s/dnd-wiki/collections/_spells/basic-rules/2024/4th-level/hallucinatory-terrain-2024.md

   - S
   - M
 material: "a mushroom"
-duration: "24 Hours
+duration: "24 Hours"
-cast_time: "10 Minutes
+cast_time: "10 Minutes"
 description: |
   You make natural terrain in a 150-foot Cube in range look, sound, and smell like another sort of natural terrain.
 Thus, open fields or a road can be made to resemble a swamp, hill, crevasse, or some other difficult or impassable terrain.
 A pond can be made to seem like a grassy meadow, a precipice like a gentle slope, or a rock- strewn gully like a wide and smooth road.
 Manufactured structures, equipment, and creatures within the area aren't changed.